(Optimal) Online Bipartite Matching with Degree Information: Experiments

-This research was supported in part by the NSF TRIPODS program (awards CCF-1740751 and DMS-2022448), NSF award CCF-2006798, Simons Investigator Award, NSF Graduate Research Fellowship under Grant No.\ 1745302, and MathWorks Engineering Fellowship.
+\paragraph{Acknowledgements} This research was supported in part by the NSF TRIPODS program (awards CCF-1740751 and DMS-2022448), NSF award CCF-2006798, Simons Investigator Award, NSF Graduate Research Fellowship under Grant No. 1745302, MathWorks Engineering Fellowship, and DFF-International Postdoc Grant 0164-00022B from the Independent Research Fund Denmark.